My Story

 In 1988, as a child, John suffered a catastrophic brain injury and spent between eight and twelve weeks in a coma following a RTA.
 This left him with hidden disabilities including chronic fatigue syndrome and neurological damage.
 Consequently, he had many challenges and limitations in all aspects of life, having to learn to walk, talk, write and feed himself again.

 Embracing the challenges in equality he began working with disadvantaged people in the community as an adult championing people who didn’t have a voice.
 He used the strategies that had helped him recover, for example setting up table tennis sessions for disabled young people to improve their coordination and giving talks in schools to raise awareness about brain injury to give young people a greater understanding and reduce the discrimination faced.
 As well as facilitating opportunities for disabled people and supporting them to achieve their educational aims and objectives.
-He continued to teach people with special needs.

 Always keeping faith close to his motivations, he set off on a pilgrimage in 2020 visiting Cathedrals, Churches, Chapels and Shrines.
 This has shaped his outlook and given clarity to his approach to writing as he analyses and projects for the future.